D.C.’s coronavirus numbers are rising. Here’s what you need to know.

 New daily reported cases and deaths in D.C.

-For a detailed look at cases and deaths, see The Washington Post’s interactive map here.
+For a detailed look at cases and deaths, see The Post’s interactive map here.

 What are the current restrictions in D. C.?

+Private indoor gatherings are capped at 10 people, with outdoor gatherings limited to 25.
+Restaurants must close at midnight, and alcohol sales are not allowed after 10 p.m.
+Indoor dining capacity is capped at 25 percent.
+Houses of worship can host services for up to 250 worshipers, if their venues are large enough.

-D.C. residents can eat inside or outside at restaurants, shop in retail establishments, get haircuts and manicures, and go to the gym, as long as they wear masks when possible and the businesses follow various restrictions on crowd size and cleaning procedures.
-Churches can host services for up to 100 worshipers, as long as the venue is no more than half-full.
-Those who wish to host their own gatherings, like dinner parties or holiday celebrations, must limit the crowd to fewer than 50 people.
+D.C. residents can shop in retail establishments and get haircuts and manicures as long as they wear masks when possible and the businesses follow various restrictions on crowd size and cleaning procedures.

 Why is the number of virus cases in D.C. going up?

-While there is much that we do not know about how D.C. residents are contracting the virus, health director LaQuandra Nesbitt has pointed to small social gatherings as one cause for concern, saying that people have let their guard down and have started hanging out in non-socially distanced groups with a few friends outside their household.
-Among people who contracted the virus in the first half of October — when the rise in cases in the District was beginning — nearly one in four had attended a social gathering of at least five people, and one in five had eaten in a restaurant.
+While there is much that we do not know about how D.C. residents are contracting the virus, health director LaQuandra Nesbitt has pointed to small social gatherings as one cause for concern, saying that people have let their guard down and have started hanging out in groups with a few friends outside their household and without social distancing.
+Among people who contracted the virus in the first half of October — when the rise in cases in the District was beginning — nearly 1 in 4 had attended a social gathering of at least five people, and 1 in 5 had eaten in a restaurant.

 How can I get tested for the virus?